 Dolman Law Group and Sibley Dolman represent survivors of clergy sexual abuse throughout the United States in seeking accountability from the Church.
-If you or a family member thinks it is time to step forward with an allegation of sexual abuse by a clergy member, then we invite you to contact us to schedule a free, confidential consultation with one of the compassionate members of our team.
+If you or a family member thinks it is time to step forward with an allegation of sexual abuse by a clergy member, then we invite you to contact us to schedule a free, confidential consultation with a sexual abuse attorney.

 Dolman Law Group and Sibley Dolman are affiliated, Florida-based law firms that exclusively represent victims of personal injury and tragedy.
 One of the most important and personally-significant areas of our practice involves representing survivors of clergy sexual abuse.
 We understand the immense courage and strength it takes to reveal a personal history of clergy abuse.
 As attorneys, our job is to advise clergy abuse survivors of their rights to compensation and help them seek justice in the manner they choose.